How can I help you?

 </html>Run the application

-The quickstart project is configured to compile and run in the browser.
-Use the following command to start the application:
+The quickstart project is preconfigured to build and launch in the browser.
+Start the application with:

 npm startOutput: